-Over the past few weeks my Facebook feed has been filled with pictures of my friend’s children graduating elementary, high school or college.
+Over the past few weeks, my Facebook feed has been filled with pictures of my friend’s children graduating elementary, high school, or college.
 Going to the junior prom or the prom.
-All of them accompanied by posts expressing pride at their children’s accomplishment or bemoaning the fact that the years have gone by so fast.
+All of them are accompanied by posts expressing pride in their children’s accomplishments or lamenting the fact that the years have gone by so fast.
 I admit that I look at these posts with both jealousy and regret.
 Jealousy that I don’t have what they have.
 Regret that I made so many wrong turns in my relationships that I screwed up any chance of having it.

-Growing up I believed that I would live the fairy tale, marry the love of my life, have two children of our own and adopt one to provide a loving home to a child in need.
-But life more often then not is not a fairy tale.
+Growing up, I believed that I would live the fairy tale, marry the love of my life, have two children of our own, and adopt one to provide a loving home to a child in need.
+But life, more often than not, is not a fairy tale.
 The character Sonny in Bronx Tale said – You’re only allowed three great women in your lifetime.
-In my life I have had three long term serious relationships each of which started out with the thought that this might be the one, my soulmate, the woman I start a family and grow old with.
-Each ended with a broken heart and me thinking well here I am again.
-Each one was devastating in its own way but none more than the last one.
+I have had three long-term serious relationships in my life, each of which started with the thought that this might be the one, my soulmate, the woman I start a family and grow old with.
+Each ended with a broken heart and me thinking, well, here I am again.
+Each one was devastating in its way, but none more than the last one.

-She was the first and only woman that I asked to marry me and when she said yes I thought finally I had found the one, my soulmate, the woman I would grow old with.
-The woman I would post pictures of our children’s accomplishments on Facebook with.
-She came into the relationship with two children and she was upfront that she wouldn’t have another child.
-Despite that as time went on I started to feel more and more as I finally had found the family I always wanted.
-I knew I could never take the place of their father, who was still very much in their lives, but still it felt like a true family.
-Only weeks before the breakup the oldest child drew four pictures.
-Her mommy, her sister, herself and me and put them up on the refrigerator.
-Looking at those pictures brought a huge smile to my face because it was confirmation that not only did I see us as a family but they did as well.
-So when only a few weeks later my fiancée informed me that she was now my ex fiancée it wasn’t just breaking up with her it was breaking up with my family.
-I won’t lie it was my lowest point I had never been so depressed and it took me awhile to find myself again but I eventually did.
-Despite that I still wonder if my window has closed.
-That I will never find that woman to grow old with.
+She was the first and only woman I asked to marry me and when she said yes I thought finally I had found the one, my soulmate, the woman I would grow old with.
+The woman I would post pictures of our children’s accomplishments on Facebook with, she came into the relationship with two children, and she was upfront that she wouldn’t have another child.
+Despite that, as time went on, I started to feel more and more as I finally had found the family I always wanted.
+I knew I could never take their father’s place, who was still very much in their lives, but still, it felt like a real family.
+Only weeks before the breakup, the oldest child drew four pictures.
+Her mommy, her sister, herself, and me and put them up on the refrigerator.
+Looking at those pictures brought a huge smile to my face because it was confirmation that not only did I see us as a family, but they did as well.
+When only a few weeks later, my fiancée informed me that she was now my ex-fiancée; it wasn’t just breaking up with her; it was breaking up with my family.
+I won’t lie; it was my lowest point.
+I had never been so depressed, and it took me a while to find myself again, but I eventually did.
+Despite that, I still wonder if my window has closed that I will never find that woman to grow old with.
 That I never will be able to post with pride pictures of my children’s accomplishments on Facebook.
-Not that I’ve given up hope and I’m still out there swinging but I still wonder and hope that my window is cracked open just a little bit.
+Not that I’ve given up hope, and I’m still out there swinging, but I still wonder and hope that my window is cracked open just a little bit.

 Impeach Donald Trump.

-Liberals smile with glee at the very mention of the I word but liberals everywhere should be careful what they wish for.
-Removing Trump from office will elevate Mike Pence to the Presidency and while you may think the Trump’s administration has been nothing less than a circus a Pence administration will be nothing if not extremely dangerous to the progress achieved by liberals over the years.
+Liberals smile with glee at the very mention of the I word, but liberals everywhere should be careful what they wish for.
+Removing Trump from the office will elevate Mike Pence to the Presidency.
+While you may think Trump’s administration has been nothing less than a circus, a Pence administration will be nothing, if not extremely dangerous to the progress achieved by liberals over the years.
 Pence will be sane and rational.
 He will comport himself with decency.
-He won’t be bogged down in one scandal after another and with all that going for him he will be able to methodically push his ultra conservative agenda through congress.
+He won’t be bogged down in one scandal after another, and with all that going for him, he will be able to methodically push his ultra conservative agenda through congress.
 Here’s just a sample of what President Pence would bring to the table.